semgrep/semgrep-docs/docs/deployment/add-semgrep-to-ci.md

 ### Default branch names

 Branches with the following names are recognized as **default branch** names (also known as mainline or trunk branches).
-Semgrep automatically runs a full scan on these branches:
+When you add a Semgrep CI job to your repository for the first time, Semgrep performs a full scan on these default branches.

 <DefaultBranches />